merrbii/Pcal-SocialPolymorphism/README.md

 # Pcal-SocialPolymorphism
-The genomic basis of social morph polymorphism in the California harvester ant Pogonomyrmex californicus Errbii et al. 2021
+The genetic basis of social niche polymorphism in the California harvester ant _Pogonomyrmex californicus_ Errbii et al. 2021

 Check the code [here](./PcalGenomics.md)